Giovanni Cosimo Bonomo: Career and research

 On 20 June 1687, Bonomo explained his theory of mite infestation causing scabies in a letter to Redi.
 Upon his pleading, Redi published Bonomo's letter on 18 July 1687 as Osservazioni intorno a' pellicelli del corpo umano in Florence.
 Amongst contemporary physician-scientists, his publication achieved no positive resonance.
 This has mainly been attributed to the negative attitude of the Pope's chief physician Giovanni Maria Lancisi.
 Bonomo wrote to Lancisi, asking him to render his opinion and urging him to submit the publication to the academicians of the Roman medical congress.
 On 23 August 1687, Lancisi responded, referring to the discussion among academics and their essentially negative reactions both to his observations of the mite and his definition of scabies as its effect.
 Bonomo replied, and in turn caused ire and resentment among the papal aristocracy.
 Lancisi answered with a scholarly list of authorities in his defense and a warning to Bonomo that his publications should not contradict the research of other scholars centuries before him.
 Bonomo apologized to him with "supreme condolence", renouncing any desire to "contradict".

 However, the controversy continued and prompted more complaints by Lancisi.
 Redi thus intervened with a letter to Cestoni on 14 October 1680.
-He told Lancisi that he would advise Bonomo to not spread his theories, and recognized that Bonomo was a "little ardent" in his publications.
+He told Lancisi that he would advise Bonomo not to spread his theories, and recognized that Bonomo was a "little ardent" in his publications.
 The following day, in a final letter, Bonomo closed the controversy.
-Lancisi collected all the material intending to have it printed in a volume which remained a manuscript, with the title of Apologetic Dissertation between ...
+Lancisi collected all the material, intending to have it printed in a volume which remained a manuscript, with the title of Apologetic Dissertation between ...
 GC Bonomo and ...
 GM Lancisi, dedicated to G. Brasavoli.
 This dissertation is at the Biblioteca Lancisiana in Rome.

 Based on his theory of scabies, Bonomo developed a therapy of ointments, douches and baths, in which salts, mercury, sulfur, vitriols and other aggressive and penetrating substances were used.
 After the publication, Bonomo applied for various posts but had difficulties securing a job despite continued support from Redi.
-In May 1690, he hired himself out as a ship's doctor on the San Stefano, which sailed for Spain.
+In May 1690, he hired himself as a ship's doctor on the San Stefano, which sailed for Spain.